asobol13/Charter_Flight_App/README.md

 ***
 ### Technologies
 ***
-This application was created with the use of Python, Flask, SQLAlchemy, Docker, and Postgres.
+This application was created with the use of Python, Flask, SQLAlchemy, alembic, Docker, and Postgres.

 ***
 ### Installations